Plain: Description

-A plain or flatland is a flat expanse of land with a layer of grass that generally does not change much in elevation, and is primarily treeless.
+A plain or flatland is a flat expanse of land with few rapid or steep changes in elevation.
 Plains occur as lowlands along valleys or at the base of mountains, as coastal plains, and as plateaus or uplands.
 Plains are one of the major landforms on earth, where they are present on all continents, and cover more than one-third of the world's land area.

 In a valley, a plain is enclosed on two sides, but in other cases a plain may be delineated by a complete or partial ring of hills, by mountains, or by cliffs.
 Where a geological region contains more than one plain, they may be connected by a pass (sometimes termed a gap).
 Coastal plains mostly rise from sea level until they run into elevated features such as mountains or plateaus.
 Plains can be formed from flowing lava; from deposition of sediment by water, ice, or wind; or formed by erosion by the agents from hills or mountains.

 Biomes on plains include grassland (temperate or subtropical), steppe (semi-arid), savannah (tropical) or tundra (polar).
-In a few instances, deserts and rainforests may also be considered plains.
+In a few instances, deserts may also be considered plains.

 Plains in many areas are important for agriculture because where the soils were deposited as sediments they may be deep and fertile, and the flatness facilitates mechanization of crop production; or because they support grasslands which provide good grazing for livestock.